History of Sak Yant Tattoos: Origins, Culture & Meaning

 Bamboo Tattoos are the same thing as Sak Yant and Khmer Tattoo

 Sak Yant Tattoos in Thailand have a step history and association with Buddhism and Buddhist Temples.
 Monks at temples have been using metal (steel) to make their hand poked Sak Yant’s since the beginning of Sak Yant History.
-The popularity of the term ‘Bamboo Tattoo’ and it’s use is a recent marketing invention by tattoo artists trying to cash in by providing fake Sak Yants.
-Real Sak Yant Masters don’t use the term bamboo tattoo in reference to Sak Yant Tattoos.
-You can find out more about how this marketing term was created in this article Bamboo Tattoos?
-Thailand’s biggest Tourist Scam
+The popularity of the term ‘Bamboo Tattoo’ and it’s use is recent used mostly by Tattoo Shops and Artists.

 The Importance of Sak Yant Lineage

 Sak Yant Lineage developed in the early days as a result of isolated regions and Temples developing different designs over hundred of years.
-As each Sak Yant Master taught their lineage (range of designs and text) to their students the lineage became an important part of identity with the Sak Yant Masters Teacher.
-This is mostly seen and promoted as being important with students from Wat Bang Phra and the Famous Monk Luang Phor Pern.
+As each Sak Yant Master taught their lineage (range of designs and text) to their students the lineage became an important part of identity with a legitimate Teacher.
+This is mostly seen and promoted with students from Wat Bang Phra and the Famous Monk Luang Phor Pern.
 Master Luang Phor Pern was responsible for increasing the popularity of the Sak Yant during his time as abbot at Wat Bang Phra.

 This has never been the case, as almost every Temple and certainly ever Sak Yant Master has a design and cost book for people to choose their designs.
 The confusion comes from people not understanding that their are two parts to getting a Sak Yant.
 The first is the offering consisting of a few flowers, some incense and cigarettes, the second part being the donation which is found in the design books or by asking the Master “How much for this one”.

-When tourists go to Wat bang Phra they buy the offering outside of the Temple and not speaking Thai assume this is all that is required.
+When tourists go to Wat bang Phra they buy the offering outside of the Temple and assume this is all that is required.
 Monks can not ask for money (although they can say what ‘donation’ is typical when asked).
-Typically if you do not pay for the cost of the Monks time (let alone the ink and new needle) the Monk will give you a quick design using the ink and needle from the previous person.
+Typically if you do not pay for the cost of the Monks knowledge and expertise (let alone the cost of ink and new needle) the Monk will sometimes give you a quick design using the ink and needle from the previous person.
 This never happens with Thai people who know that every service provided by the Temples is done in exchange for money, which they determine by asking “How much donation”.

 Want to Get a Sak Yant?